cameraui/docs/cameras/live-view.md

 Give a source a **PiP Source** in the camera [settings](/cameras/settings) (Sources tab) and the player gets a **Toggle PiP** button.
 It shows that second stream as a small overlay on the video.
 Click the overlay to swap the two streams.

+The PiP Source can also be a stream of another camera, the list groups them by camera.
+That fits a second lens of the same device, such as the tele lens of a dual-lens camera added as a camera of its own.
+Clicking that overlay opens the other camera with its timeline and recordings, at the same moment while you review footage, and the camera you came from becomes its overlay.

 ## Streaming modes

 You set the streaming mode per camera in its [settings](/cameras/settings), where a new camera starts on **Auto**.
 The player also has a button to switch between WebRTC and MSE while you watch.